 The Mandatory UHS Student Health Fee is required as part of enrollment at Harvard, and covers most services at Harvard University Health Services (HUHS) with no copay.
 Waivers of the HUHS Student Health Fee are generally not available, except in very limited cases, as described at the bottom of this page on the HUHS website.

 By Massachusetts state law, students must enroll in a qualifying student health insurance program or in a health plan of comparable coverage to provide hospital/specialty care.
 All students are automatically enrolled in the Harvard University Student Health Program (HUSHP) to provide this required level of insurance coverage.
 Students who document coverage under a comparable health insurance plan, such as a parent’s insurance plan, may be eligible to waive the Student Health Program enrollment and fee .
-The deadline to waive HUSHP coverage for an upcoming academic year without incurring a late fee is July 31.
+The deadline to waive HUSHP coverage for 2021-22 without incurring a late fee is September 30.
 Harvard University Health Services provides an informative toolkit on the health care coverage options available to students through the Affordable Care Act (ACA), including a comparison chart of important factors to consider when choosing health insurance coverage.

 Under Federal student aid regulations, an allowance for the cost of the Harvard University Student Health Program may be included in the student’s budget only for students who enroll in the HUSHP plan.
 For students who waive this coverage, the allowance will not be given and the total student budget (and maximum level of financial aid eligibility) will be reduced by the amount of the HUSHP fee.
 Students may request upon appeal to have the documented cost of an alternate health insurance plan for which the student pays added to the student’s budget.